graffen/graffen.github.io/index.md

 # SSH
 If for some reason you need to give me access to your server via SSH, you can use [this][sshkey] ([signed version][sshkey_signed]) SSH key initially.
-Once you have created my user, I will log in and replace the above key with key that is unique to the ssh://user@server:port combination.
+Once you have created my user, I will log in and replace the above key with key that is unique to your ssh://user@server:port combination.

 For managing my SSH keys, I use a [Bitcoin Trezor][bitcointrezor]